 In Brief

 The most common objection to the Crown Jewel argument — "I don't claim credit for my salvation; I just chose to accept the gift" — is not a refutation.
 It's a confession.
 If your acceptance was the deciding factor between your salvation and someone else's damnation, then your choice determined your eternal destiny.
 That is a work, whether or not you call it one.
-The heat of the objection reveals that the truth has touched something real — an identity built on "the day I chose Jesus" that cannot survive the discovery that the choosing was never yours.
+The point is not that the objector's discomfort proves anything — it is that the objection, traced honestly, contains the very admission it set out to deny.
+Why is the admission so hard to see?
+Often because the whole self rests on "the day I chose Jesus" — and what the objection is really defending is not a doctrine but an identity.

 The Objection That Betrays Itself